OpenNews/opennews-website/_posts/2025-07-24-srccon-2025-reflection.md

 \_\_\_

 With all that said, thank you for another wonderful year of SRCCON.
-Stay connected with us in the meantime!
-Check out our community calls, look out for scholarship opportunities in a few months, say hello at other journalism events and subscribe to the newsletter to stay in touch.
-We're starting to move on our Press Forward project, "Emergency Mode for News," so keep an eye out for more chances to connect via that work.
+Stay connected with us in the meantime\!
+Check out our [community calls](https://opennews.org/what/community/calls/), look out for [scholarship opportunities](https://opennews.org/what/community/scholarships/) in a few months, say hello at other journalism events and [subscribe to the newsletter](https://us5.campaign-archive.com/home/?u=71c95e9a43708843d2fdc1f09&id=996e9290cc) to stay in touch.
+We're starting to move on our Press Forward project, "[Emergency Mode for News](https://opennews.org/blog/press-forward-release/)," so keep an eye out for more chances to connect via that work.

-We'll see you at SRCCON 2026!
+We'll see you at SRCCON 2026\!